Goals and Methods

 In particular, I expect all your assigned passages to be translated into the most accurate English you can produce; I will expect you to have the text available in a disk file so that you can cut and paste any pieces of it that may be required for class.
 We simply do not have time to wait for students to type up translations from paper on the fly.
 Making other students wait for your lack of preparation discourteous and won’t; be tolerated.
 I may or may not require you to submit the translations for review: it depends on how things go.

 In addition to translation assignments, you will be expected to:

 - complete regular assigned review of the basic features of Latin morphology (word formation) using either Wheelock or a more formal grammar (e.g., Allen and Greenough, Hale and Buck, Gildersleeve and Lodge, etc.), and syntax using my Syntactical Mechanics, written with this class specifically in mind;

 - continually work on your vocabulary, relying on the lists and quizzes I’ve created for you;

 - read all of Caesar’s Gallic War in translation;

 - read all of Vergil’s Aeneid in translation;

-- read a small selection of critical writings on the Aeneid from a published collection.
+- read a selection of critical writings on both Caesar and on the Aeneid from published collections.